berna39/symfony-app/readme.md

 php bin/console doctrine:migration:migrate
 ```

-App the app is available on localhost:8741 now, credentials are : admin -> [username : admin, password : root],
+App the app is available on localhost:8741, and all the infastructure(mysql,apache,rabbitmq) is ready, credentials are : admin -> [username : admin, password : root],
 moderator -> [username : moderator, password : moderator]

 Start partsing(downloading) articles